Foreign Domicile: Tax Policy and Reforms

 The years 2008 - 2013 saw a series of broken promises of stability without any perceptible change of practice.
 The promises of stability should be regarded as lip-service to the desideratum of stability.
 The practice, which lies deep in the culture of government, proved immune to such announcements.
 A true commitment to stability requires HMRC to refrain from making reforms which they would like to make, and when actual proposals come to the table, the interest of reform overcomes the interest of stability.
 It is easier for politicians to talk about stability than to achieve it.
-Perhaps HMRC have recognised this, as the 2014, 2015 budgets contained no further promises of stability, and the 2017 budget only a vague reference to “a more stable and certain tax environment”, and I doubt if anyone is expected to take that seriously.
+Perhaps HMRC have recognised this, as the 2014, 2015 budgets contained no further promises of stability.
+The 2017 budget has only a vague reference to “a more stable and certain tax environment”, and I doubt if anyone is expected to take that seriously.

 State of UK tax reform

 - The way tax law is developed and effected in the UK is deeply flawed.

-Two recent publications shed light on what went wrong with tax legislation in recent years.
+Two publications shed light on what went wrong with tax legislation in recent years.
 Demos say:

 - The centralisation of [tax policy-making power] is a particular problem because of the lack of institutional accountability of the Treasury on taxation policy and the lack of accountability of chancellors themselves in matters of taxation. ...
 The concept of checks and balances in tax policy is nonexistent.